← back

 February 2026

-Invited Talk: OptiNIC at OCP TAP
+Presented OptiNIC at OCP TAP (Invited Talk)

 January 2026

-Serving on Program Committees (APNet, ICNP, NetFabAI)
+Serving on Program Committees (APNet, ICNP, MICRO, NetFabAI) and NSF CORE Review Panel

-I will be serving on the Program Committees for APNet 2026, ICNP 2026, and NetFabAI 2026.
+I will be serving on the Program Committees for APNet 2026, ICNP 2026, MICRO 2026, and NetFabAI 2026.
+I also served on an NSF CORE review panel.

 December 2025